 - TANF and Employment Issues

-Linda Rosenberg has more than 20 years of experience conducting qualitative research of programs in domestic policy areas, including education, labor, and welfare.
+Linda Rosenberg has more than 25 years of experience conducting qualitative research on programs in domestic policy areas, including labor, education, and welfare.

-Rosenberg holds an M.P.A. in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Rosenberg holds a master’s degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 Looking to the Future: Job Corps External Review